DR TRACEY HENDERSON - BSc BVMS MANZCVSc (Veterinary Behaviour)

 Ana is the Rehabilitation Trainer here at AVBS.
 She has her own little special needs fur-baby at home; a JR x Foxie with generalised anxiety and noise sensitivity – so she understands how much of a challenge it is to live with these special animals.
 She is here to help any way she can, from helping you understand and follow your treatment plan through to lending an ear on those extra stressful days.
 Ana has a deep passion for working with animals with mental illness, she prides herself on constantly learning and helping make the lives of these animals – and their families – as happy and stress-free as possible.

 Ana is currently completing her Delta Cert IV in Companion Animal Behaviour through the Delta Institute and is a proud member of the Pet Professional Guild.

-Sophie is our newest trainer at AVBS.
+Sophie is a nationally accredited trainer at AVBS.
 She brings a wealth of knowledge and experience and a bubbly personality.

 Sophie holds a Cert IV (Companion Animal Training) and runs dog training classes.
 Sophie is available for one on one training sessions through AVBS.